floschu/control/README.md

         val value: Int
     )

-    // we start with the initial state
-    // could also be set from the constructor to enable injection of initial state override val initialState = State(value = 0)
+    // we start with the initial state - could also be set via the constructor to enable injection override val initialState = State(value = 0)

     // every action is transformed into [0..n] mutations